arc64/www.tecks.co.nz/data-processing/4a-data-before-copy/Origin/Importantlearningandteachingevents/Learningprocesseslearningoutcomesandphasesoflearning/Basictypesofacquisitionoutcomes/Theacquisitionofnewequivalencerelations/index.md

 ---
+has_children: false
 layout: default
+nav_order: 4
-title: "The acquisition of new equivalence relations
+title: 'The acquisition of new equivalence relations '
-"
-nav_order: Theacquisitionofnewequivalencerelations
-has_children: false
 ---
 # The acquisition of new equivalence relations